FarronF/limerick-council-meetings/meetings/2019/10/09-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 18th September 2019.md

 There will also be an upgrade of the storm water network in the general area of the

-exit roadway and the N21 junction.---
+exit roadway and the N21 junction.
+---
 6

 11.